giulianopz/giulianopz.github.io/_posts/2023-09-26-escape-vpn.md

 Then, grab your Android phone and install Termux, a terminal emulator with a minimal GNU/Linux environment, on your phone from [F-Droid](https://wiki.termux.com/wiki/Installing_from_F-Droid).

-> Note: Do not install it from Google Play since that version is outdated.
+> Note: do not install it from Google Play since that version is outdated.

 Once installed, open the Termux app and install OpenSSH:
 ```bash